NickWaldock/Awesome-80s/README.md

 <img src="readme-images/game-button-images/Kit-btn-img.png" width="10%">
 <br />

 The "Kit" button switches between one set of drum sounds to another contrasting set of drum sounds.
 By default the button states "Kit 1" indicating that the default sound set is loaded.
 On clicking of this button the value changes to "Kit 2" and indicated that the second sound set is loaded.
 When the user then chooses sounds from the drum icons they will hear the alternative sound set.
-These sounds can and will be loaded into the machine when clicked and can be mixed with the sounds from Kit 1 in the same sequence meaning the user has access to program 12 individual drumkit sounds (and a rest for silence) within 16 beats can generate 30,421,755 possible permeutations *According to [Maths is Fun](https://www.mathsisfun.com/combinatorics/combinations-permutations-calculator.html).*
+These sounds can and will be loaded into the machine when clicked and can be mixed with the sounds from Kit 1 in the same sequence meaning the user has access to program 12 individual drumkit sounds (and a rest for silence) within 16 beats can generate 30,421,755 possible permeutations *according to [Maths is Fun](https://www.mathsisfun.com/combinatorics/combinations-permutations-calculator.html).*
 <br />
 <br />